marmelroy/Interpolate/README.md

 })
 ```

-Next, you will need to find a way to translate the gesture's progress to a percentage value (i.e. a CGFloat between 0.0 and 1.0).
+Next, you will need to find a way to translate your chosen gesture's progress to a percentage value (i.e. a CGFloat between 0.0 and 1.0).

 Then just apply it to the Interpolate object.
 ```swift